 Soon all was prepared.
-Giles surveyed the room.
-Xander and Anya had moved everything out of the way.
-The area was empty and newly clean.
-They were downstairs putting the vacuum away, had been down there quite a long time for such a simple errand.
-The witches had finished making the herbed wine and had left it to cool.
+Giles surveyed the newly cleaned room.
+Xander and Anya had moved everything out of the way and were downstairs putting the vacuum away, had been down there quite a long time for such a simple errand.
+Willow, Tara, and Amy had finished making the herbed wine and had left it to cool.
 They were upstairs preparing for the ritual.
 Dawn was in the kitchen making cookies.
 She said they were Buffy's favorite.
-He hoped for her sake that everything went right and that they brought back a Buffy that could recall her favorite things.
+He hoped for her sake that everything went right and that they brought back a Buffy who could recall her favorite things.

 "You're frowning," Faith said quietly as she slipped her arms around him and leaned into his back.

 "Just worrying.
 You know me."
-He pulled her around to his chest, closed his eyes for a moment and just concentrated on what it felt like to hold her.
+He pulled her around to his chest, closed his eyes for a moment, and just concentrated on what it felt like to hold her.
 She was warm, always so warm, and she smelled of last night's sleep and last night's sex.
-He kissed her neck, heard her sigh.
+He kissed her neck and heard her sigh.
 He whispered in her ear, "We're going to be fine.
 No matter what happens here tonight."

 "I know," she whispered.
-"But everything is going to change."
+"But everything's going to change."

 "Yes, no doubt it will."

-She found his mouth, kissed him softly.
+She kissed him softly.
 When she pulled away, Giles saw Xander watching them.
-The watcher cursed quietly.
+Giles bit back a sigh.
 He and Faith had agreed not to try to hide their relationship, but they had never been so indiscreet before.

 "Tell us to get a room and you're toast, Xander," Faith's voice was challenging.

-But Xander surprised them both.
-"I was just going to say I'm glad that you two are happy.
-I didn't believe it could work," he looked at Faith, "and maybe I was jealous.
+Xander surprised Giles by smiling.
+"I was just going to say I'm glad you two are happy.
+I didn't believe it could work.
+And maybe—given our history, Faith—I was jealous.
 But I think I was wrong.
 About a lot of things."
 He turned to go back into the kitchen.